Sunday, 31 May 2026

 Wesak in Jakarta

 I'm now in Jakarta with my wife and friends from Nandaka Vihara in Bukit Mertajam to celebrate Wesak Day.
-We arrived on Friday and today marks our third day at Gedung BWE in Tangerang, one of the metropolitan regions within Greater Jakarta.
+We arrived on Friday and today marks our third day at the Gedung BWE in Tangerang, one of the metropolitan regions within Greater Jakarta.

 Yes, Buddha relics from Nandaka Vihara were brought here on loan for this special celebration.
 Together with relics brought by the other monks from their respective monasteries, it made for the largest collection of Buddha relics I have ever seen in one place.
 Definitely, I felt the closeness to the Enlightened One.

-Over the past few days, I have noticed several differences between the way Wesak is observed here and the practices back home in Penang.
+There were several differences between the way Wesak is observed here and the practices back home in Penang.
 The daily puja sessions involve much longer periods of chanting, followed by extended meditation.
-What fascinated me most at first, however, was a special chant of the nine qualities of the Buddha that lasted almost a full hour and rounded off the evening puja on Wesak eve.
+What fascinated me most was the Buddhānussati chant based on the Nine Qualities of the Buddha, which lasted almost a full hour and rounded off the evening puja on Wesak eve.

 Happy Wesak, everyone!